Aloshi/EmulationStation/THEMES.md

 * `logoRotation` - type: FLOAT.
 	- Angle in degrees that the logos should be rotated.
 Value should be positive.
 	- Default is 7.5
-	- This property only applies when `type` is "vertical_wheel".
+	- This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".
 * `logoRotationOrigin` - type: NORMALIZED_PAIR.
 	- Point around which the logos will be rotated.
 Defaults to `-5 0.5`.
-	- This property only applies when `type` is "vertical_wheel".
+	- This property only applies when `type` is "horizontal_wheel" or "vertical_wheel".
 * `logoAlignment` - type: STRING.
 	- Sets the alignment of the logos relative to the carousel.
-	- Accepted values are "top", "bottom" or "center" when `type` is "horizontal".
+	- Accepted values are "top", "bottom" or "center" when `type` is "horizontal" or "horizontal_wheel".
 	- Accepted values are "left", "right" or "center" when `type` is "vertical" or "vertical_wheel".
 	- Default is "center"
 * `maxLogoCount` - type: FLOAT.